rkhullar/terraform-modules/aws/lambda/function/readme.md

 #### Lifecycle
 Ths module creates the lambda function resource using hello world templates for either python or nodejs.
-After first provision, changes to the function code and layer integrations are ignores.
-All the other configuration like environment variables and the handler are tracked with terraform.
+After first provision, changes to the function code and layer integrations are ignored All other configuration like environment variables and the lambda handler are tracked with terraform.

 #### Reserved Environment Variables
 - https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime